phax/ph-web/README.md

     * Contains an extended Servlet framework (XServlet is just a name I gave it internally and not an official name)
 * ph-jsch (since v9.2.0)
     * Helper around JSch - for SSH, SCP and SFTP connections

+Previous modules:
+* ph-http (was moved to ph-commons for their v12)
+    * Contains special HTTP related helpers

 # Maven usage